 Changes in working conditions

-Need to update the DUERP, which must be done once a year
+Need to update the Single Document for Occupational Risk Assessment (DUERP in french), which must be done once a year

 Increased absenteeism and sick leave